 rsync will be terminated.
 To recover, simply restart

 rsync.
 It will spend time comparing the source and destination trees, but it will not waste time downloading anything already present on the destination.

-At the top level you will find a directory for each name space, a file containing a list of IDs in the dataset (id), and a file containing all the bibliographic data for the items in the dataset (meta.tar.gz).
+At the top level you will find a directory for each namespace, a file containing a list of IDs in the dataset (id), and one or more files containing the bibliographic data for the items in the dataset (meta*.json.gz).
 If you need more information on what this all means, let us know.
 The directory tree under each name space is in pairtree format (http://tools.ietf.org/html/draft-kunze-pairtree-01 ) based on the HathiTrust Identifier.
-Tools to help with pairtree usage can be found athttps://confluence.ucop.edu/display/Curation/PairTree.
+Tools to help with pairtree usage can be found athttps://confluence.ucop.edu/display/Curation/PairTree .
 Data for any given volume is found at the end of a pairtree directory structure created using the HathiTrust item identifier.
 For each item there are two files, a metadata file (<id>.mets.xml) and a zip file with the page text files (<id>.zip).
 Again, if you need more information about these files, let us know (firstname.lastname@example.org ).